Protocol Buffer MIME Types

 When binary protos are transacted over HTTP, Protobuf strongly recommends

-Base64-encoding them and setting X-Content-Type-Options: nosniff
+Base64-encoding them and setting X-Content-Type-Options: nosniff to prevent

 XSS, as it is possible for a Protobuf to parse as active content.